theatric/Tech-Academy-Projects/HTML & CSS Projects/README.md

-A repository of coursework using HTML and CSS.
+A repository of coursework projects built with HTML and CSS.